Dannytebj/post-it-app/README.md

  Contributions are always welcome.
 If you are interested in enhancing the features in the project, follow these steps below:
  + Fork the project to your repository then clone it to your local machine.
  + Create a new branch and make features that will enhance it.
- + If the you wish to update an existing enhancement submit a pull request.
+ + If the you wish to update an existing enhancement submit a pull request against `dev1` branch.
  + If you find bugs in the application, create a `New Issue` and let me know about it.
  + If you need clarification on what is not clear, contact me via mail [daniel.atebije@andela.com](mailto:daniel.atebije@andela.com)